orangeadmtl/oaAnsible/README.md

    pip3 install ansible
    ```

-2. Make sure you have SSH access to the target macOS machines and the necessary SSH keys are in place.
+2. Make sure you have the necessary permissions to manage the target macOS machines remotely.

 ## Features

 This playbook configures the following on your macOS devices:

-- Install Homebrew packages and cask applications
-- Install Xcode Command Line Tools
+- Install Xcode Command Line Tools using `elliotweiser.osx-command-line-tools` role
+- Manage Homebrew, packages, and cask applications using `geerlingguy.mac.homebrew` role
+- Manage Mac App Store applications using `geerlingguy.mac.mas` role
+- Configure the Dock using `geerlingguy.mac.dock` role
 - Set up Python environment using pyenv
 - Configure Node.js and npm
-- Configure the Dock
 - Install and configure Tailscale for secure networking
-- Configure SSH for secure remote access
 - Set up macOS firewall rules
 - Install and configure monitoring tools
 - Configure macOS-specific settings